Clove oil benefits for skin and hair, clove oil uses, and how to dilute and apply clove oil safely on face and hair.

 Step-by-Step Instructions:

 Prepare the Cloves: Lightly crush the whole cloves using a mortar and pestle.
-You don’t need to grind them into powder—just break them open enough to release their oils.
+You don’t need to grind them into powder—just break them.
 Crushing increases the surface area and helps the oil infuse more effectively.

 Combine Ingredients: Place the crushed cloves in a clean, completely dry glass jar.
 Any moisture can cause the oil to spoil, so ensure everything is thoroughly dry.

-Add Carrier Oil: Pour your chosen carrier oil over the cloves until they’re completely submerged.
+Add Carrier Oil: Pour your chosen carrier oil over the cloves until they’re completely soaked.

 Seal and Store: Close the jar tightly and place it in a cool, dark location like a kitchen cupboard.
 Avoid direct sunlight, which can degrade the oil’s beneficial compounds.